mooinglemur/midikit/README.md

 Outputs: carry set if error, clear otherwise
 ```

 This function sets up the song pointers and parses the header based on a MIDI file that was previously loaded into RAM.
 If the song is deemed valid, it marks it as playable.

-If carry is set, an invalid MIDI file was passed in.
-MIDIKit only supports MIDI Format 0 files (single track).
-To convert a MIDI Format 1 file to Format 0, you can use this (Python script)[convertmidi.py]
+If carry is set, an invalid MIDI file was passed in. **NOTE:** MIDIKit only supports MIDI Format 0 (type 0) files (single track).
+To convert a MIDI Format 1 file to Format 0, you can use this [Python script](convertmidi.py)

 ---

 #### `midikit_play`